 Ayurveda has long emphasised on our daily diet - Ahar, and food - Anna for a long and healthy life.
-What you eat, how you eat, and when you eat have an equal share of importance when it comes to practicing an ayurvedic life.
+What you eat, how you eat, and when you eat have an equal share of importance when it comes to practicing an Ayurvedic life.
 More than categorizing any food item good or bad, Ayurveda believes in a logical synchronization between your eating habits and your dosha.
-We have curated a list of 10 eating habits that Ayurveda recommends to everyone as the first step to good health.

 2 - You must fill half your stomach with solid food, a quarter with liquids, and a quarter empty.
 Overeating results in partially digested food which is responsible for producing Ama, a toxic byproduct that leads to a majority of common diseases.

 3 - Your digestive system takes between 4 and 5 hours to complete the process of breaking down your food into enzymes and nutrients.
 Hence, the best practice to healthy digestion is to not snack between your core meals.
 Allow your body the time it needs.

 4 - There are many ways you can avoid snacking between meals.
 Have a glass of water or make yourself a cup of herbal tea or infusion.
 Snacking is mostly driven by habit and emotion, your body doesn’t desire food while it is working on your previous meal.

 6 - Usage of spices in your diet is very important.
 Cumin, cardamom, black pepper, turmeric, ginger are some of the herbs that aid your digestion.
 Seasonal herbs like mint, fennel seeds consumed properly can also help you maintain a healthy system.
 You may read our other blogs to know more about the benefits of these herbs.